-The Company does not currently intend to dispose of any of the Properties, although it reserves the right to do so if, based upon management's periodic review of the Company's portfolio, the Board of Directors determines that such action would be in the best interests of the Company.
-Any decision to dispose of a Property will be made by the Company and approved by a majority of the Board of Directors.
+The Company does not currently intend to dispose of any of the Properties, although it reserves the right to do so if, based upon management's periodic review of the Company's portfolio, the Board of Directors determines that such action would be in the best interests of the Company and proved by a majority of the Board of Directors.
 The tax consequences of the disposition of the Properties may, however, influence the decision of certain directors and executive officers of the Company who hold OP Units as to the desirability of a proposed disposition.
 See "Policies with Respect to Certain Activities--Conflict of Interest Policies" and "Operating Partnership Agreement--Tax Protection Provisions."